 March 9, 1996: Apple confirms that it will shut down its eWorld online service at the end of the month.

-The impetus behind eWorld was a proto-social network, called AppleLink, which link Apple with its dealers and support centers.
-In the early 1990s, when John Sculley was still running Apple, the decision was made to turn this idea into a consumer-facing service.
+The impetus behind eWorld was a proto-social network called AppleLink that connected Cupertino with its dealers and support centers.
+In the early 1990s, when John Sculley still ran Apple, the company decided to transform this concept into a consumer-facing service.

-Typically for Apple, the idea was for eWorld to be a “walled garden” so Cupertino could totally control the user experience.
-Today, of course, Apple’s moderated approach to its App Store makes it something of a rarity.
-In the 1990s, however, it was not a big departure from the norm.
-AOL, Prodigy and CompuServe were all attempting to do similar things.
+Today, Apple’s carefully moderated approach to running the App Store makes it something of a rarity.
+In the 1990s, however, this was not a big departure from the norm.
+AOL, Prodigy and CompuServe all attempted to do similar things.

 eWorld didn’t just contain material written by Apple.
 A bit like the Apple News app, it served as an aggregator of news and entertainment from other sources, all filtered through a familiar Apple interface.